 Our Improvement Framework is supported by a range of plans as part of our Policy Framework" that guide our actions to improve services.
-These are
+These are:

-Level Policy Framework Vision The Public Service Board Well-Being Plan The Public Service Board will produce a local well-being plan in 2018 Plan Corporate Plan including Council well-bein ng objectives e next 5 years the resources required to deliver eing objectives for carrying out sustainable on to achieving the wellbeing goals Strategy Asset Management Plan Financial Plan Describes how we manage our land and property portfolio Sets out the financial challenges we face & how we will meet these challenges People Strategy Digital and Customer Strategy The strategy connects people to purpose to improve performance and deliver better outcomes The steps we will take to develop our digital offer in our services and communities Local Development Plan Economy and Enterprise Strate Our proposals and policies for future development and use of land Our proposals for increasing competitiveness, innovation and productivity.
-Delivery Service business plans Employee Aims and Objectives Each service has a plan that evaluates performance, plans actions for the year ahead, includes metrics to monitor performance and manages risks.
+Level Policy Framework Vision The Public Service Board Well-Being Plan Monmouthshire's Public Service Board has produced a well-being plan, which sets four objectives they will work on to improve well-being in the County now and in the future.
+Plan Corporate Plan including Council well-be ing objectives Sets out the direction for the Council up to 2022, the resources required to deliver it and incorporates the council's well-being objectives for carrying out sustainable development and maximise the contribution to achieving the wellbeing goals.
+Strategy Asset Management Strategy & Plan Financial Plan Describes how we manage our land and property portfolio Sets out the financial challenges we face & how we will meet these challenges People Strategy Digital Strategy The strategy connects people to purpose to improve performance and deliver better outcomes The steps we will take to develop our digital offer in our services and communities Local Development Plan Our proposals and policies for future development and use of land Delivery Service business plans Employee Aims and Objectives Each service has a plan that evaluates performance, plans actions for the year ahead, includes metrics to monitor performance and manages risks.
 Employee appraisals enable individuals and teams to outline the values and performance that is relevant in their role and connects them to the purpose of the organisation.
-Evaluation Evaluation Strategic Risk Assessment & Risks Evaluates performance, plans & metrics to monitor performance.
+Evaluation & Risks Evaluation Strategic Risk Assessment NI3K3 Evaluates performance, plans & metrics to monitor performance.
 Identifies, manages and monitors the Council's Strategic risks.